-NuWave Ovens certainly isn’t on sale for $20.
-If you want one of these infrared ovens, you’ll have to pay upwards of $140.
-That price only includes the actual oven.
-If you want one of the brand’s kits, like a baking, pizza, or dehydrating kit, the costs really start to add up.
+NuWave ovens certainly aren’t on sale for $20.
+If you want a NuWave infrared oven, you’ll have to pay over $140.
+And if you want one of the brand’s kits, like a baking, pizza, or dehydrating kit, the costs really start to add up.

-So, if you’re on a budget, air fryers might be the way to go.
+So, if you’re on a budget, air fryers are the way to go.

 Maintenance and upkeep are important as well.
 To work, the NuWave Oven requires a plastic dome.
-It isn’t the strongest of materials, and customers find it breaks sooner rather than later.
+It isn’t the strongest of materials, and I’ve seen that customers find it breaks sooner rather than later.

 NuWave Ovens vs Air Fryers – Pros and Cons

-Hopefully, this guide helped you make the best decision for your kitchen and your family.
+Thank you so much for reading.
 If you have any other decisions to make, why not check out some of our other guides below?